 There are two types of geofence available: circle or custom shaped.
-If you have a large location, you may need to configure multiple geofences.
+You may need to configure multiple geofences if you have a large location.

-It must have a minimum radius of 100m (110yd).
+It must have a minimum radius of 100m (110 yds).
 As the geofence may be wider than your actual location, you can use Bluetooth beacons to delay the automatic sign in until the user is physically on-site.

 Custom shaped geofence

-Each custom shaped geofence has a circular boundary around it, with a radius of at least 100m.
-The boundary is used to detect the user’s proximity to the geofence and can't be edited.
+Each custom-shaped geofence has a circular boundary around it, with a radius of at least 100m.
+The boundary detects the user’s proximity to the geofence and can't be edited.
 When the user enters the circular boundary, their phone will start checking their location.
 Once they cross the geofence, they will be signed in.
-Later, when they cross out of the circular boundary, they will be signed out.
+Later, when they travel out of the circular boundary, they will be signed out.

 For large locations or campuses, add multiple geofences.
 Each geofence can be linked to a different zone so that you can record inter-zone movements.
-Your zones need to be in separate buildings or areas, so the geofences do not overlap.
+Your zones must be in separate buildings or areas so the geofences do not overlap.